Does Ibuprofen Thin Your Blood? Effects, Risks, and What You Need to Know

 If you're already taking prescription blood thinners like warfarin, Eliquis, or Xarelto, adding ibuprofen creates a double risk for bleeding complications.
 This combination can lead to dangerous internal bleeding, including stomach ulcers or brain hemorrhages.
 Many patients don't realize that over-the-counter medications can interact so significantly with their prescription drugs.

 Women experiencing heavy menstrual periods should also be cautious with ibuprofen use, as it can make bleeding heavier and last longer.
 Similarly, anyone with gastrointestinal issues like ulcers or inflammatory bowel disease faces increased risk of serious bleeding when using ibuprofen regularly.
-People with bleeding disorders such as hemophilia or von Willebrand disease should avoid ibuprofen entirely unless specifically approved by their healthcare provider, just as those managing conditions like gabapentin lower blood pressure need medical supervision.
+People with bleeding disorders such as hemophilia or von Willebrand disease should avoid ibuprofen entirely unless specifically approved by their healthcare provider, just as those managing conditions like high blood pressure need medical supervision.

 How the Process Works in Your Body